 Many individuals with XMEA show high CPK (creatine phosphokinase) levels.
 However there have been people who have XMEA with normal CPK levels.
 CPK is an enzyme found in muscle and various tissues in the body.
 Elevated CPK indicates muscle damage.
 Neurological findings can sometimes be used in making a diagnosis.
 Nerve conduction studies are typically normal, but EMG (electromyography) findings are often abnormal.
 EMG is a procedure to assess the health of muscle and nerves.
 Findings from special staining of muscle biopsy tissue can distinguish XMEA from Danon disease.

 Currently there are no therapies specific to XMEA.
 Management of the condition is based on specific symptoms.
 Physical therapy can be helpful to improve mobility and reduce joint contractures.
 It is also important to exercise and keep a healthy diet.

-Genetic counseling may be of benefit for affected individuals and their families.
-Other treatment is symptomatic and supportive.
+Genetic counseling is recommended for affected individuals and their families

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: